It has always been a dream of mine to be a writer. Someday, I promise, you WILL see my name on a book's cover.

-The Wizard of OZ movie (1939) has captured viewers for years, 75 years to be exact.
+The Wizard of OZ movie (1939) has captured viewers for years.
 The book, written by L. Frank Baum in 1900, was the inspiration behind the timeless classic.
 The problem, though, is that the movie does not follow the book at all.
 As a matter of fact, the names and general idea is about all the directors did use from Baum's book.
-The following is a list of the top 8 differences between the book and the movie version.
+The following is a list of the top eight differences between the book and the movie version.

 1. It was only just a dream (well, in the movie at least).